vegaprotocol/documentation/docs/api/vega-wallet/how-it-works.md

 * **API**: The communication layer used by third-party applications to talk to the wallet.
 * **Backend**: The core of the wallet that is shared by all Vega Wallet implementation.
 It manages the wallets, their keys and the requests from the third-party applications.
 It takes the form of a JSON-RPC API and is implementation agnostic.
-* ***Frontend**: Displays information about the wallets and the requests from the third-party applications to the user.
+* **Frontend**: Displays information about the wallets and the requests from the third-party applications to the user.

 ![High level view of the Vega wallet architecture](/img/concept-diagrams/high-level-wallet-architecture.png)

+## Sending a transaction with a third-party app

-## What happens when a third-party application wants to send a transaction
+What happens when a third party application wants to send a transaction on behalf of a user:

 1. The third-party application requests to send a transaction.
 2. The API receives the request and delegates it to the backend.
-3. The backend checks and forwards the transaction to the frontend so the user can review it and approve the sending.
+3. The backend checks and forwards the transaction to the frontend so the user can review it and approve sending.
 4. If approved by the user, the backend proceeds to sign the transaction and send it to the network.
 5. The backend waits for the network response and forwards it to the third-party application.